 4. On the Lab Study Design record’s details page, expand the Lab Study Design Timepoints section and click Create.

-5. Select the Spec Data that should apply to the Lab Study Design.
+5. Select the Spec Data that should apply to the Lab Study Design Timepoint.
 You cannot choose Spec Data that is not Stability Study Spec Data for non-initial Timepoints.

 6. Enter the Time Stored.
 This dictates the length of time the samples are stored and thus, the Timepoint’s length.